 Every business niche has its own lingo, and franchising is no different.
 Because not many people know about this area of entrepreneurship, the language surrounding it isn’t well known, either.
 In fact, it seems that industry professionals go to great lengths to coin their own franchise terms for the otherwise standard ones that most of us are more familiar with.

 Starting, buying, and even selling a franchise is a lengthy process, with its fair share of contracts and paperwork.
 As such, you’ll want to have legal representation standing with you every step of the way.
-Online resources such as LegalZoom can also provide help in sorting out legal details.

 I’ve also compiled the following glossary of common franchise terms with the help of Tom Scarda, a certified franchise coach for the Franchise Academy.
 Becoming familiar with these terms can set you up to better understand franchise opportunities you come across.
 And hopefully this glossary can also help you to decipher what marketing materials and representatives are speaking about before you get too far down any one franchise path.